Walter Knott: Building an amusement park

 To entertain the waiting chicken restaurant crowds, Knott built several roadside attractions, exhibits and shops, culminating in the building of a western ghost town on the property in 1940.
 Knott had an interest in American history, particularly the Old West, and purchased buildings from many old ghost towns around the west (California, Arizona, Nevada and other states).
 The buildings were dismantled, trucked down to Buena Park, and reassembled on the farm.
 Knott gradually added to the ghost town over the next few years—including a saloon show, melodrama theater, and a full-scale railroad.

 Other attractions came in later years: a San Francisco cable car, a pan-for-gold experience, a stagecoach ride, the Calico Mine Train dark ride, the Timber Mountain Log Ride log flume ride, and a Mexican-themed area.
 In 1968, the Knott family fenced the farm, charged gate admission for the first time, and Knott's Berry Farm officially became an amusement park.

 Even after Disneyland Park opened in 1955 only eight miles away in Anaheim, Knott's Berry Farm continued to thrive.
 Walt Disney and Walter Knott had a cordial relationship.
-Knott and Cordelia attended the opening of Disneyland in July of 1955 and Walt Disney visited Knott's on several occasions both before and after Disneyland opened.
+Knott and Cordelia attended the opening of Disneyland in July 1955 and Walt Disney visited Knott's on several occasions both before and after Disneyland opened.
 The Knotts and the Disneys even dined at a local Chinese restaurant not far from Knott's Berry Farm.
 They were both members of the original planning council for Children's Hospital of Orange County.